stebrech/accessible-pdf/_pages/pdf-ua-troubleshooting-to-create-accessible-pdf.md

 Github is platform which combines collaboration and the version control software *git*.
 It is one of the most popular websites to share open source software, so that everyone can contribute to it.
 Like our example proves, it can be used for non-software projects as well.

-## Multilingual

-This website is written in German and English.
-It is not impossible more languages will follow in the future.

 ## Updates

 You'll get news about this website if you follow [@pdfa11y][7] on twitter.